hpca-uji/PyDTNN/README.md

 For more information on how to work on the project see `CONTRIBUTING.md`.

-For more information on how to manage external dependencies see `vendor/README.md`.
+For more information on how to manage external dependencies see `Makefile`.

 ## Launcher options
 The PyDTNN framework comes with a utility launcher called